Netflix is available in over 190 countries (basically everywhere except China, Crimea, North Korea, and Syria).

 - Doesn’t label streaming and P2P servers

-HIGHLY VERSATILE VPN OPTION:ExpressVPN is a fast and reliable VPN option for users looking to access geo-blocked Netflix content from other countries.
+HIGHLY VERSATILE VPN OPTION:ExpressVPN is a fast and reliable VPN option for users looking to access Netflix content from other countries.
 The provider’s excellent global server coverage and speedy connections combine to deliver your favorite Netflix content, no matter where you are.
 A 30-day money-back guarantee is available.

 Read my full review of ExpressVPN.